Water is a Precious Natural Resource

 Consumers can be confident in the accuracy of the labels on every bottle of Poland Spring water, and that Poland Spring is just what it says it is – 100% natural spring water.

-All of our single serve bottles, from the 8 ounce to the 2.5 gallon sizes, are recyclable.
-Our 3-gallon and 5-gallon bottles are returned to us, washed, sanitized and refilled by us 20 to 30 times before they too are recycled.
+All of our bottles, from the 8 ounce to the 2.5 gallon sizes, are made from materials that can be recycled.
+In addition, our ReadyRefresh 3-gallon and 5-gallon bottles are returned, washed, sanitized and refilled approximately 25 to 30 times before they too are recycled.

-As part of Poland Spring’s commitment to environmental leadership, in some instances, we are using alternative modes of transportation for getting Poland Spring water to our major markets on the East Coast to more efficiently serve our customers.
+As part of Poland Spring’s commitment to environmental leadership, in some instances, we are using alternative modes of transportation for getting Poland Spring water to our major markets in the Northeast to serve our customers more efficiently.
 Our company carefully evaluates transportation solutions to promote traffic safety and environmental sustainability.
-As such, we ship some of our products via rail leveraging ports in Portland and Waterville.
+As such, we ship some of our products via rail, leveraging ports in Portland and Waterville.